Table of contents

 Stage 1 Whipple’s disease can last several years, up to a decade.
 Doctors prescribe treatment based on the patient’s complaints and temporarily relieve the patient, but the infection continues to develop.

 At the onset of stage 2, the disease affects the digestive system.
 A patient may experience:

 - Frequent diarrhea – up to 15 times a day, regardless of the quantity and quality of food taken.

 - A sharply decreasing body weight- up to cachexia.

 At stage 3, Whipple’s disease is specifically systemic – not only the intestines but other organs/systems are affected.
 It is during this period that pronounced symptoms appear:

 - Cough, shortness of breath, separation of a large amount of sputum, and in some cases, bronchospasm appears

 - Signs of endocarditis – changes in the heart wall;

-- "Night blindness" and inflammation of the eyes (mainly the membrane of the organ is affected).
+- “Night blindness” and inflammation of the eyes (mainly the organ membrane is affected).

-Convulsions first appear with small twitching of the upper / lower extremities, and paralysis begins to affect the patient gradually (usually from the upper extremities)
+Convulsions first appear with slight twitching of the upper/lower extremities, and paralysis begins to affect the patient gradually (usually from the upper extremities)